kz-d/prisma-where-required/README.md

 ## Project Status

-Please note that this project is currently in **Alpha**.
+Please note that this project is currently in **Beta**.
 While this software is open-source and contributions are welcome, please be aware that functionality may change, and there may be bugs or missing features.

 ## Overview